AppSecure-nrw/security-belts/orange/nightly-test-of-libraries-with-known-vulnerabilities.md

 # Nightly Test of Libraries With Known Vulnerabilities

+## Activities

-Perform nightly tests for known vulnerabilities in all libraries used by your software.
+- Perform nightly tests for known vulnerabilities in all libraries used by your software.

 ## Benefits